mikamikem/Igor/DeveloperReadme.md

 1. Duplicate an existing module and place it under the appropriate folder structure (for Build.iOS, place the files under Modules/Build/iOS).
 	- If you are using the recommended development environment setup, you put the files and folders in the working copy folder for a shared module or your primary project for a local module.
 2. In the XML file, make sure the module name, files, and dependencies match what you need for your module and make sure that you reset your version number to 1.
-3. Include at least one source file that derives from [IIgorModule](Modules/Core/Core/Editor/IIgorModule.cs).
+3. Include at least one source file that derives from [IIgorModule](Modules/Core/Core/Runtime/IIgorModule.cs).
+	- For script files, if your module could be useful outside of the editor, make sure that the class deriving from [IIgorModule](Modules/Core/Core/Runtime/IIgorModule.cs) is in the Runtime folder for your module and not the Editor folder.
+	- If you have some functionality that would be useful at runtime, but also want some to be Editor only, please separate out your module as needed.
 4. Duplicate a module Readme.md file like the [Core Readme](Modules/Core/Core/Readme.md) and fill in the appropriate information for your module.
 5. Add your module to the appropriate module list XML file.
 	1. If you are creating a shared module to submit to GitHub, add your module to [Assets/Igor/IgorModuleList.xml](IgorModuleList.xml).
 If you are using the recommended development environment setup, you want to add your module to the working copy's IgorModuleList.